Cadle Tabernacle: Description

-The Cadle Tabernacle was built in 1921 in downtown Indianapolis at the northwest corner of New Jersey and Ohio Streets, a block east of the Old Indianapolis City Hall.
+The Cadle Tabernacle was built in 1921 in downtown Indianapolis at the northwest corner of New Jersey and Ohio Streets, a block east of the Indianapolis City Hall.
 Its final cost was $305,000 ($4.3 million adjusted for inflation).
 The tabernacle had 19 entrances, 226 windows, and a floor of crushed limestone.
 Its seating for 10,000 and a 1,400-person choir made it the largest of its kind in the United States.
 The Spanish-Mission style building, which covered a quarter of a city block, had whitewashed walls and a red tiled roof.
-Its Ohio Street facade was influenced by the Alamo.
+Its Ohio Street façade was influenced by the Alamo.
 Constructed mainly from stucco, the interior was painted ivory and its steel roof supports were painted green.
 The tabernacle's stage could be reconfigured for pageants and other events.

-The tabernacle building was demolished in the late 1960s; the vacant lot was used as a parking lot.
+The tabernacle building was demolished in the late 1960s and the vacant lot was used as a parking lot.

 Legacy

-The Cadle Tabernacle functioned as a meeting hall and a multi-disciplinary religious institution, especially from its heights between 1921 and 1955.
+The Cadle Tabernacle functioned as a meeting hall and a multi-disciplinary religious institution, especially between 1921 and 1955.
 It also played a major role in the evangelical community of the Midwest and upper South when E. Howard Cadle was an active evangelist.
 Cadle and other notable evangelists, including Billy Sunday and Oral Roberts, preached at the site.
 Dr. Martin Luther King Jr gave an address there in 1958.
-The building's decline in the 1960s and its demolition in 1968 left the site largely forgotten.
+The building's decline in the 1960s and subsequent demolition left the site largely forgotten.